Thanksgiving in Charleston, SC: Where to Eat a Thanksgiving Feast

 Another restaurant that features a hybrid lowcountry/Thanksgiving menu in Charleston is the Charleston Grill.
 Here, you can get the turkey and all the trimmings — including sweet potato puree, cornbread dressing and green beans.
 Or, you can enjoy a more creative entrée, such as the beef tenderloin, braised lamb or roasted fall vegetables.

 5Church is also known for its cocktails.
-Channel some Thanksgiving seasonings with they thyme cocktail — made with Seer Sucker gin, watermelon and lime juice and grapefruit bitters.
+Channel some Thanksgiving seasonings with a thyme cocktail — made with Seer Sucker gin, watermelon, and lime juice and grapefruit bitters.

 Of course, you’ll need to save room for dessert.
 Six desserts top the list and are all served with vanilla ice cream.

 Virginia’s on King